-7.1 Call Center

-MNsure must comply with the provisions of Minnesota Statute §16C.086.

-7.2 Procedure for Service Contracts

-MNsure must comply with the provisions of Minnesota Statute § 16C.09, subd. a(1) and a(3), b(1) - (2), and c(1) - (2); however, when the statute requires the commissioner of administration to perform a particular task, it will be interpreted to require the Executive Director or his/her designee to perform that task.
+- 8.1.
+Call Center.
+MNsure must comply with the provisions of Minnesota Statutes, section 16C.086. - 8.2.
+Professional and Technical Services.
+MNsure must comply with the provisions of Minnesota Statutes, section 16C.08, subdivision 2, paragraph (b), clauses (1) to (8).
+When the statute allows the commissioner of administration to grant an exception, the Executive Director or his/her designee will have authority to grant the exception. - 8.3.
+Procedure for Service Contracts.
+MNsure must comply with the provisions of Minnesota Statutes, section 16C.09, subd. a(1) and a(3), b(1) (2), and c(1) (2); however, when the statute requires the commissioner of administration to make a particular determination, it will be interpreted to require that the Executive Director or his/her designee make that determination.